 If we want to save only Test in workbook, we can follow below steps.

-Step 3: Verify that this time sheet Test is removed and saved in another workbook but workbook name is not changed, and the others are kept in current workbook.
+Step3: Verify that the sheet Test is removed and saved in another workbook but workbook name is not changed, and the others are kept in current workbook.
 The two workbooks have the same name.

 If we want to keep only current worksheet and removed the others, we can edit VBA code to remove them directly.